Lock Rekey Service

 But fortunately, LockTech24/7 locksmith can change it as well.

 In almost any situation where you think a lock needs to be changed, our local locksmiths can re-key the lock.
 Re-keying locks take a fraction of the cost and in a fraction of the time, it would take to select new locks and replace them.

 You do not need to replace the entire lock to protect your property, files, and cash.

 LockTech24/7 Locksmith technicians are experts in the home or business locksmith services industry.
 Our locksmiths can satisfy any security-related needs you have when it comes to residential or commercial security.

 If you’re wondering what re-keying locks mean, we definitely happy to explain.
-Re-keying locks is different than replacing a lock, but you gain the result.
-A different key operates the lock while the old key no longer open it.
+Re-keying locks are different than replacing a lock, but you gain the result.
+A different key operates the lock while the old key no longer opens it.

-Re-keying is a relatively simple a process of changing the tumbler or wafer configuration of the lock.
+Re-keying is a relatively simple process of changing the tumbler or wafer configuration of the lock.
 So a new key will function while the old one will not.
-Lock rekey may be done without replacement the entire lock.
+Lock rekey may be done without replacing the entire lock.

 Remember – having your key lost is not the end of the world!

-It happens to almost everyone in one time or another.
-But it’s really important to take care of this problem within a really period of time.
+It happens to almost everyone at one time or another.
+But it’s really important to take care of this problem within a realistic period of time.

 LockTech24/7 Locksmith understands that replacing a lock is sometimes an undesirable, expensive undertaking.
-Each of our locksmiths are trained in re-keying locks so that all our clients have to worry about are new keys.
+Each of our locksmiths is trained in re-keying locks so that all our clients have to worry about are new keys.

 Lock rekey is a perfectly acceptable alternative to replacing one and a much less costly endeavor.
 The process of changing a lock is equally as safe as replacing one entirely lock components and saves time and money along the way.